The best hidden object games to lose yourself in

 Fauna has always been a go-to barometer for developers to show off the technical horsepower or artistic breadth of their game, as any past E3 demo will prove.
 The grass sways in the wind!
 Trees catch fire in thunderstorms!
 The mud contains flecks of cow manure!
 But none can quite match the fidelity of Morphopolis’ mesmerizing microcosms of sprouts and shrubbery.

-Every frame of Dan Walters’ exception HOG could be a painting in a modern art gallery, making it difficult not to just fall asleep to the artistic hypnotism.
-Thankfully, the gameplay itself, in which a lowly aphid grub ventures for his spawning ground while continually metamorphosing along the way, is engaging enough to not be entirely overshadowed by the resplendent visuals.
+Every frame of Dan Walters' exception HOG could be a painting in a modern art gallery, making it difficult not to just fall asleep to the artistic hypnotism.
+Thankfully, the gameplay itself, in which a lowly aphid grub ventures for his spawning ground while continually metamorphosing along the way, is engaging enough not to be entirely overshadowed by the resplendent visuals.

 3. True Fear: Forsaken Souls